SCZang/sczang.github.io/_pages/about.md

 Research Interests
 ======
 My research interests include machine learning and artificial intelligence generated content (AIGC).
-And currently, I focus on the topics of creative design and synthesis reasoning on sketches, and here follows several interest results of my recent studies.
-More details are available from my publication below.
+And currently, I focus on the topics of creative design and synthesis reasoning on sketches, and you can have a brief look about some interesting results.
+More details are available in my publication below.

 Publications